nktice/AMD-AI/ROCm-7-dev.md

 2025-10-23 - Appears AMD has released some new drivers for the Strix Halo - alas this series might not support older cards, and is a "prevew".
 There are components, such as with Oobabooga, that are setup with versions of ROCm that don't support Strix Halo ( Ryzen AI Max ) series processors, but should work with older stuff through default install.
 So here is a link to the Strix Halo drivers for those who want them... https://rocm.docs.amd.com/en/7.9.0-preview/install/rocm.html  I may include notes I find related to them where appropriate.

+2025-11-27 - I had been having crahes with my Strix Halo that delayed updates.
+I managed to find this page with a workaround that avoids crashes - https://github.com/ROCm/ROCm/issues/5590#issuecomment-3573570390 - So if that's soemthing that is relevant to you, review details there.

 --------

 # Ubuntu 24.04.3 - Base system install
 This is all tested on Ubuntu Linux 24.04.3 - this appears to be now fairly well supported by drivers and tools.

+This has been tested on 25.10 too...

 At this point we assume you've done the system install and you know what that is, have a user, root, etc.